YaLTeR/niri/wiki/Getting-Started.md

 Check Cargo.toml for a list of build features.
 For example, you can replace systemd integration with dinit integration using `cargo build --release --no-default-features --features dinit,dbus,xdp-gnome-screencast`.

+> [!WARNING]
+> Do NOT build with `--all-features`!
+>
+> Some features are meant only for development use.
+> For example, one of the features enables collection of profiling data into a memory buffer that will grow indefinitely until you run out of memory.

 ### NixOS/Nix

 We have a community-maintained flake which provides a devshell with required dependencies.
 Use `nix build` to build niri, and then run `./results/bin/niri`.